lfe/blog/src/_posts/2014-12-15-1848-byte-august-1979-the-lisp-issue.md

     (PRINT (APPEND (L N) STRING))))))
 ```

-That's the archeology.
+That's the archaeology.
 Let's try a reconstruction :-)

 Here's what these functions would look like in a modern Lisp (entered in the
 LFE REPL):